zozor/hgui/README.md

 This is a gui toolkit that relies on HTML, CSS, and javascript.
 But as a user of this toolkit you do not have to worry about that although it helps understanding it.

-The compiled program will, when you run it, start a server at 127.0.0.1:port, and connect to it with gtk-webkit.
+The compiled program will, when you run it, start a server at 127.0.0.1:randomport, and connect to it with gtk-webkit.
-So the user of the package have to make sure somehow that the port is free to be used.

 To make a simple interface, no knowledge of html, javascript or css is needed.
 For styling some CSS knowledge is needed, but not much.